heresy-dnd/campaign-notes/Session logs/Session 2 - Chill vibes and chilled spines.md

 [[Beliminorgath]] ==groans loudly== before waking up.
 [[Horin]] ==screams.==

-[[Bran Hornraven]] is ALMOST attacked, but he hears the rustling of leaves above him and sidesteps just in time.
+[[Bran]] is ALMOST attacked, but he hears the rustling of leaves above him and sidesteps just in time.

 [[Swag Messiah]] ==screams==: **"THEY'RE IN THE WHAT"** [[Beliminorgath]] ==yells at the top of his lungs==: **"GET THE FUCK BACK TO CAMP AND AWAY FROM THE FOREST LINE"**